kamilazdybal/PCAfold/docs/user/data-preprocessing.rst

 Data sampling
 *************

-Functions for splitting data sets into train and test data for use in machine learning algorithms.
+This section includes functions for splitting data sets into train and test data for use in machine learning algorithms.
 Apart from random splitting that can be achieved with the commonly used `sklearn.model_selection.train_test_split <https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html>`_, extended methods are implemented here that allow for purposive sampling :cite:`Neyman1992`,